kalibannez/CppcheckXcodePlugin/README.md

 CppcheckXcodePlugin
 ===================

-Plugin for Xcode that allows to make ccpcheck incremental static analysis
+Plugin for Xcode that automatically run cppcheck static analyzer for every changed file (for both .cpp and .h) at every build time

 ## Features
-- At every build time plugin automatically starts cppcheck analyzer for every changed file (for both .cpp and .h)
+- Easy to use: just setup it once and have static analyse at every build
+- Fast: cppcheck will be run only for changed files
 - Easy to modify: logic of plugin separated for three parts:
-	- Xcode plugin, that hooks and dumps source file changes
+	- Xcode plugin hooks and dumps source file changes
-	- Xcode run script, that configure, run python script and interpret results
+	- Xcode run script configure, run python script and interpret it results
-	- Python IncrementalCppCheck.py script, that interpret results of plugin, process it, do checks, process results and send to Xcode
+	- Python IncrementalCppCheck.py script interpret results of plugin, process it, do checks, process results and send to Xcode<br>
 For example, if you want to run cppckeck with special options: just change commant line arguments in IncrementalCppCheck.py
-- Easy to use: just setup it one time and it will be work every build
-- Fast: cppcheck will be run only for changed files

 ## Installation
 - Install Xcode plugin by building the project and restart Xcode